Cancer-Related Post-Traumatic Stress (PDQ®)–Patient Version

 - Treatments used for PTS may be the same as treatments for PTSD.

-- Crisis intervention techniques, relaxation training, and support groups may help symptoms of post-traumatic stress.
+- Talking with a counselor, relaxation training, and support groups may help reduce symptoms of PTS.

-- Medicines may be used for severe symptoms of post-traumatic stress.
+- Medicines may help severe symptoms of PTS.

 Treatments used for PTS may be the same as treatments for PTSD.

-Crisis intervention techniques, relaxation training, and support groups may help symptoms of post-traumatic stress.
+Talking with a counselor, relaxation training, and support groups may help reduce symptoms of PTS.

-The crisis intervention method aims to relieve distress and help the patient return to normal activities.
+A crisis intervention may be used to relieve distress and help the patient return to normal activities.
 This method focuses on solving problems, teaching coping skills, and providing a supportive setting for the patient.

 Some patients are helped by methods that teach them to change their behaviors by changing their thinking patterns.
-Through cognitive behavioral therapy (CBT), patients may be helped to:
+Through cognitive behavioral therapy (CBT), patients may:

-Support groups may also help people who have post-traumatic stress symptoms.
-In the group setting, patients can get emotional support, meet others with similar experiences and symptoms, and learn coping and management skills.
+Support groups may also help people who have PTS symptoms.
+In the group setting, patients can get emotional support, learn coping skills, and meet others with similar experiences and symptoms.

-For patients with severe symptoms of post-traumatic stress, medicines may be used.
+For patients with severe symptoms of PTS, medicines may be used.
 For example:

-- Tricyclic and monoamine oxidase inhibitor (MOA) antidepressants are used, especially when post-traumatic stress occurs along with depression.
+- Tricyclic and monoamine oxidase inhibitor (MOA) antidepressants may be used when PTS occurs along with depression.

 - Antianxiety medicines may help reduce symptoms of anxiety.
 In certain cases, antipsychotic medicines may reduce severe flashbacks.